 The interim manager is quickly selected by EIM based on the customer’s needs, usually within 2-3 days.
 This makes possible to cope with both emergency situations and critical moments, and with accelerated development phases during which timely intervention is crucial.

 The costs of a temporary manager are clear and set from the beginning in terms of the project.
 Even though the assignment is entrusted in a very short time, it does not involve any of the risks associated with the hasty hiring of a manager for an indefinite period of time.
 On the contrary: the speed in which an interim manager starts to work is a key factor to reduce the costs due to delays in starting a project or in solving a structural problem, which may not be obvious but are often huge.

-While taking into consideration the corporate culture, the interim manager is not influenced by internal politics and the modus operandi of the organization, which they observe objectively from the outside.
+While taking into consideration the corporate culture, the Interim Manager is not influenced by internal politics and the modus operandi of the organization, which he observes objectively from the outside.
 This makes the manager able to identify non-functional processes that are otherwise invisible to the people who have been working for a long time in that environment.
-The manager is thus able to make changes towards growth and development, purely in the interest of the company.
+The manager is thus able to make changes towards growth and development, purely in the interest of the Client Company.

 In order to be always aligned with the emerging needs and priorities, the project objective, agreed with the client, is subject to periodic revision.
 Needs and priorities may vary following changes in the market scenario or due to a change in the internal or external circumstances of the company.
 Adaptability ensures that the focus remains on the results.